linanqiu/canvas-submission-time-scraper/README.md

 - Students `user_id` (used by Canvas)
 - Student's submission time in Google Spreadsheet's default format

+**If you have a large class (above 100 students), consider using the async version of this.
+Do the same as above but run `canvas-panda-async.py` instead.**

 ### Chrome Extension

 **THIS WILL NO LONGER BE UPDATED AND IS NOT THE PREFERRED WAY OF DOING THIS.** Please use the Python script above.